THE NFL HAS JUST BEEN CHARKED!

 CHARK WAS AN OUTSTANDING SENIOR IN HIGH SCHOOL!

 D.J.
-Chark was a Great Wide Receiver in High School from Alexander, Louisiana, but he was a Great Player that was “Under The Radar” before he Signed with LSU and New LSU Offensive Coordinator and Long-Time Good Friend Steve Ensminger.
-In 2013, as a Senior in High School, Clark Caught 48 Passes for 554-Yards and Three Touchdowns.
+Chark was a Great Wide Receiver in High School from Alexander, Louisiana, but he was a Great Player that was Always “Under The Radar” before he Signed with LSU and New LSU Offensive Coordinator and Long-Time Good Friend of Mine, Steve Ensminger.
+In 2013, I Drove To Alexander to See Him Play and I Thought he was a Wide Receiver Freak.
+As a Senior in High School, Chark Caught 48 Passes for 554-Yards and Three Touchdowns, but he did not have a Great Quarterback.

 CHARK WAS UNDER THE RADAR FOR THE LAST FOUR YEARS!